(Effective Fall 2019)

 An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
 Special topics may include transportation and assignment problems, network models, integer programming, and game theory.

 Prerequisite: 262.
 This course is cross-listed as MATH 331.
 Offered in odd numbered fall semesters.

 332 Analysis of Algorithms

 A study of algorithmic approaches to problem-solving and techniques for analyzing and comparing algorithms.
-Approaches such as divide-and-conquer, dynamic programming, and backtracking will be explored in conjunction with complex structures such as trees and graphs.
-Topics in computational complexity include asymptotic complexity measures, intractability, and NP-complete problems.
+Algorithm design strategies such as divide-and-conquer, dynamic programming, and backtracking will be explored in conjunction with problems that they solve and the data structures that they use (e.g. graphs).
+Topics in computational complexity include formal use of upper, lower and tight asymptotic bounds, analysis of recursive algorithms and lower bound arguments.

 352 Computer Networks